microsoft/CCF/tla/raft_spec/README.md

 ## Checked invariants

+These invariants are a modification of the invariants found [here](https://github.com/dricketts/raft.tla).
+The original Raft specification does not contain any invariants and reconfiguration introduces important differences to Raft.
+One example of this is that Raft with reconfigurations can result in two leaders in the same term.
+We accept this in CCF since we also get the guarantee that one of these leaders will never make progress.
+Thus, the invariants below are reformualed for CCF.

 | Name                     | Short description                                                                                                                                                           |
 | :----------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | LogInv                   | Committing an entry never changes the previous log indices, neither does it decrease the size of the committed log.                                                         |